YehudaGold/context-component/README.md

 Methods defined on the `ContextComponent` are provided by the context automatically, except for React lifecycle methods and methods starting with '_'.
 You can override this behavior by adding `actions` property to the class with the methods you want to expose.

-You can use React lifecycle methods in `ContextComponent` to initialize and manage the state.
+You can use React lifecycle methods in `ContextComponent` to initialize and manage the state, they will run as the lifecycle of the context provider.

 ### Providing ContextComponent